benslack19/benslack19.github.io/_posts/2018-03-18-ML-logistic-regression-in-python-on-neuronal-classification/2018-03-18-ML-logistic-regression-in-python-on-neuronal-classification.md

 ---
-title: Applying logistic regression in Python...
+title: Applying logistic regression in Python
 ---

 ...from lessons learned from Andrew Ng's [ML course](https://www.youtube.com/watch?v=-la3q9d7AKQ).
 Like other assignments of the course, the logistic regression assignment used MATLAB.
 Here, I also translate MATLAB code into Python.
 I apply the mathematical concepts and the Python code to a datset I evaluated in another [project](https://benslack19.github.io/projects/predicting_states_sc_analysis/#supervised-machine-learning).
 Check out the project link for more context to this post.